pack-3943/pack-3943.github.io/Adventures/Team_Tiger.md

+---
+layout: page
+title:  Team Tiger
+---
 # Tiger Adventure: Team Tiger

-# Complete requirements 1 and 2 plus at least two others.
+# Complete requirements 1 and 2 plus at least two others

 1. With your parent, guardian, or other caring adult, or with your den, talk about what it means to be part of a team.List some of the teams you are on (den, pack, family, class,etc.), and explain how you can help each one.